WELCOME to IMAP

 the inclusion of the Maribyrnong City Council into the IMAP region, and

-the publication of the State Government's new strategic planning policy "Plan Melbourne" which identifies its 'central subregion' around the five IMAP Councils.
+the publication of the State Government's new strategic planning policy "Plan Melbourne" which, initially, identified the 'central subregion' around the five IMAP Councils.
+(The 'central subregion' was subsequently altered in the Plan Melbourne refresh.)

 The new Inner Melbourne Action Plan was adopted by the five IMAP Councils on 28 June 2016.